Door And Windows

 Medusa

 As I became Silver Street, I became hardly ever aware of my environment; I became still on foot around the exhibition in my head.
-All latest paintings, all at the subject matter of metamorphosis.
+All the latest paintings all on the subject matter of metamorphosis.
 Women are becoming hares, foxes, crows, cows, fish, seals, timber.
-I’d been searching at this artwork for goodbye.
+I’d been searching for this artwork for goodbye.
 I couldn’t see them anymore.
-Sometimes, while artwork first departs home, they seem a piece susceptible, clingy—as though all they need to do is get returned to the studio as fast as viable—but these felt special.
+Sometimes, while artwork first departs home, they seem a piece susceptible, clingy—as though all they need to do is get returned to the studio as fast aas spossiblee—but these felt special.
 Strong, impartial, even a bit supercilious.
-What have we to do with you?
-They regarded to be asking, sitting there, smug interior their glossy black frames.
+What do we have to do with you?
+They were regarded to be asking, sitting there, smug interior their glossy black frames.
 A good signal, perhaps?
-I stuck a movement out of the corner of my eye, but it changed into the handiest, my very own shadow flitting throughout the clean windows where Marks & Spencer was.
+I caught a movement out of the corner of my eye, but it changed into the handiest, my very own shadow flitting throughout the clean windows where Marks & Spencer was.

 Was it there that I picked up a 2d shadow?
 I don’t know what I did of the route.